jobcloud/Sylius/docs/book/products/inventory.rst

 Inventory
 =========

 Sylius leverages a very simple approach to inventory management.
-The current stock of an item is stored on the **ProductVariant** entity as the ``onHand`` value.
+The current stock of an item is stored in the **ProductVariant** entity as the ``onHand`` value.

 InventoryUnit
 -------------